trivikr/test-whatwg-fetch/README.md

-# test-whatwg-fetch-karma
+# test-whatwg-fetch

-Attempts to write tests for WHATWG fetch in browsers using karma
+Attempts to write tests for WHATWG fetch in browsers